Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ---
 id: build-protocol-info
-title: AXIASolar Protocol Information
+title: AXIA Protocol Information
-sidebar_label: AXIASolar Protocol
+sidebar_label: AXIA Protocol
 ---

-This page serves as a high-level introduction to the AXIASolar protocol with terminology that may be specific to AXIASolar, notable differences to other chains that you may have worked with, and practical information for dealing with the chain.
+This page serves as a high-level introduction to the AXIA protocol with terminology that may be specific to AXIA, notable differences to other chains that you may have worked with, and practical information for dealing with the chain.

-## SOLAR Tokens
+## AXC Tokens

 - **Token decimals:** See [Redenomination](#redenomination)
 - **Base unit:** "Planck"